Depression and Addiction Treatment in the United States

 Seasonal Affective Disorder (SAD)

-This type of depression that’s related to changes in seasons and typically occurs at the same time each year.
+This type of depression is related to changes in seasons and typically occurs at the same time each year.
 This typically happens in winter due to sunlight fluctuations, but may also occur in summer.

 Postpartum Depression